Eastern Wu: Fall of Wu

 Sun Xiu died of illness in 264, a year after Shu was conquered by Wei.
 At the time, Wu was experiencing internal turmoil because rebellions had broken out in Jiaozhi (交趾) in the south.
 The ministers Puyang Xing, Wan Yu and Zhang Bu decided to install Sun He's son, Sun Hao, on the throne.

 In the beginning of Sun Hao's reign, the emperor reduced taxes, gave relief to the poor, and granted freedom to a large number of palace maids.
 However, Sun Hao gradually became more cruel and superstitious and started indulging in wine and women instead of finding ways to revive his declining state.
 Sun Hao's tyranny caused widespread anger and hatred towards him in Wu, but it was due to the efforts of officials such as Lu Kai and Lu Kang that Wu was able to remain relatively stable and peaceful.

 In February 266, Sima Yan ended the state of Cao Wei by forcing its last ruler, Cao Huan, to abdicate in his favour, and then established the Jin dynasty.
-In 279, Jin forces led by Du Yu, Wang Jun and others attacked Wu from six directions.
+In the summer of 279, Guo Ma rose in rebellion in Guangzhou.
+In late 279, Jin forces led by Du Yu, Wang Jun and others attacked Wu from six directions.
 Sun Hao attempted to put up resistance by sending his armies to fight the Jin invaders, but the Wu forces suffered several consecutive defeats and even the Wu chancellor, Zhang Ti, was killed in action.
-Seeing that Wu was doomed to fall, Sun Hao surrendered to the Jin dynasty on 31 May 280, marking the end of Wu and the end of the Three Kingdoms period.
+Seeing that Wu was doomed to fall, Sun Hao surrendered to the Jin dynasty on 31 May 280, (Note: Sun Hao's biography in the Sanguozhi recorded that Sun Hao surrendered on the renshen day of the 3rd month of the 4th year of the Tianji era of his reign.
+This is an error as there was no renshen day in that month.
+The Zizhi Tongjian recorded that it was the renyin day of the 3rd month of the 1st year of the Taikang era of Sima Yan's reign.
+This date corresponds to 1 May 280 in the Julian calendar.
+Emperor Wu's biography in Book of Jin gave the same date as the one recorded in Sun Hao's biography in Sanguozhi.
+However, Wang Jun's biography recorded a memorial to the throne in which he wrote that he reached Moling on the 15th day of that month.
+The 15th day of the 3rd month of that year was a renyin day.) marking the end of Wu and the end of the Three Kingdoms period.